iamspark1e/decap-cms-widget-starter/README.md

 npx degit iamspark1e/decap-cms-widget-starter my-widget
 ```

-Then you can start developing your unplugin 🔥
+Then you can start developing your widget.

 To test your plugin, run: `npm run dev`
 To release a new widget, run: `npm run build`, then publish to NPM.